 Programmable Thermostat Guide

 As the heat and humidity of summertime move into the Minnesota air, many homeowners seek to maintain a comfortable indoor environment without busting the family budget.
-Instead of constantly adjusting the thermostat and forgetting to update it before leaving or going to bed, our team at One Hour Heating & Air Conditioning® of Ramsey suggests taking advantage of the convenience of a programmable thermostat.
+Instead of constantly adjusting the thermostat and forgetting to update it before leaving or going to bed, our team at Northern's One Hour Heating & Air Conditioning® suggests taking advantage of the convenience of a programmable thermostat.
 Programming the thermostat correctly will optimize your summer energy savings and reduce your carbon footprint.

 While at Home: